scottwillson/dawn-patrol/README.md

 ## Setup

+Clone in to your local $GOPATH/src/rocketsurgeryllc.com/dawnpatrol.
 Run `./bin/setup` to install dependencies (OS X or Ubuntu), spin up app locally, and run e2e test